TQuass/install-scripts/README.md

 Running the software
 ====================

-* set the password for WikiSysop to the one you chose above: `php -q wiki/maintenance/changePassword.php --user=WikiSysop --password=YOUR_WIKI_ACCOUNT_PASSWORD`
+* set the password for WikiSysop to the one you chose above: source install-scripts/jobs/environment php -q wiki/maintenance/changePassword.php --user=WikiSysop --password=YOUR_WIKI_ACCOUNT_PASSWORD
-* start tomcat to run the search server
+* start tomcat to run the search server: `sudo /etc/init.d/tomcat7 start`
-* start apache to run the wiki
+* start apache to run the wiki: `sudo /etc/init.d/apache2 start`
 * append crontab.extra to your /etc/crontab file to run the indexer, gedcom uploader, etc.

 Caveats